rob72/Prime-numbers-generator/readme.md

 GMP-based prime numbers generator (Including big numbers, for using in cryptography).
-It is also possible to find safe prime numbers 1024 bits long.
+It is also possible to find safe prime numbers up to 1024 bits long.
 Contains implementations of various primality tests in the form of classes.